'Fame' and 'Flashdance' singer-actor Irene Cara dies at 63

 “Irene’s family has requested privacy as they process their grief,” Moose wrote.
 “She was a beautifully gifted soul whose legacy will live forever through her music and films.”

-During her career, Cara had three Top 10 hits on the Billboard Hot 100, including “Breakdance,” “Out Here On My Own,” “Fame” and “Flashdance ...
+During her career, Cara had three Top 10 hits on the Billboard Hot 100, including “Breakdance,” “Fame” and “Flashdance ...
 What A Feeling,” which spent six weeks at No. 1.
-She was behind some of the most joyful, high-energy pop anthems of the early ’80s.
+She was behind some of the most joyful, high-energy pop anthems of the early ’80s, including “Out Here On My Own” and “Why Me?”

 Tributes poured in on Saturday on social media, including from Deborah Cox, who called Cara an inspiration, and Holly Robinson Peete, who recalled seeing Cara perform: "The insane combination of talent and beauty was overwhelming to me.
 This hurts my heart so much.”